 Although sacrificing the grip of laces may mean decreased usability, any worries about utility fade away the second you slip into a pair.
 Chelsea boots are built to provide a different kind of utility: the kind that quietly improves your everyday life.

 For one, they’re effortlessly stylish.
 Chelseas pair with everything from ripped denim to Italian suiting, fitting both streetwear and formal styles with ease.
 For two, they’re easy to wear.
 You never know how much you hate tying your shoes until you never have to do it.

 Finally, they’re available at every price point.
 From ASOS to Common Projects, there’s a pair of Chelsea boots out there that will fit your taste and your budget.

 If you live below the snowline, there’s no reason not to own a pair of Chelsea boots.
 If you live above it, get two pairs just to be safe.
 Your wardrobe will thank you.

 Avant Garde Boot

 What your best-dressed friend is excited you also know about.
 Avant garde boots are any boots that riff on typical styles to create something entirely new.
 There are few good ways to describe the typical avant garde boot, since the style as a whole is defined by being anything but typical.

 Instead, go with your gut: if it features exaggerated proportions, unexpected materials, or a remixed entry system (read: zippers on zippers), it likely fits this category.

 To be blunt, avant garde boots are hard to wear.
-Unless you have an entire wardrobe built to support them, boots from designers like Rick Owens, Guidi, and A 1923 will look out of place rather than really frickin’ cool.
+Unless you have an entire wardrobe built to support them, boots from designers like Rick Owens, and Guidi will look out of place rather than really frickin’ cool.